what is a walk up campsite

 • Not yet released.
 Some campsites post campsite reservation availability on a rotating basis (e.g. 6 months ahead of time).
 In these cases, you’ll see an empty box with blue and gray stripes with no letter markings.
 If you’re interested in booking at one of these sites, read through the campground’s information page to see when the site will be available for booking.

-See Also What is the sign for january 30th
+See Also What sign is august 29th

 If you find that your desired campground is available on a walk-up basis, all you need to do is plan your trip so that you reach the campsite early in the morning.
 However, keep in mind that just because a place is listed as ‘walk up’, doesn’t mean it will be available when you want to camp if someone else gets there first.